jbiatek/BSGRulebook/dynamic.md

 Appropriately, Cylon ships follow certain programming when activated.
 Cylon players don't pilot or otherwise control these ships directly.

-When Cylon ships are activated, they are resolved one entire space area at a time.
-When multiple space areas are affected, the current player chooses what order they are resolved in (and sometimes this makes a big difference!).
-If a Cylon ship moves to another space area that hasn't been resolved yet, it isn't activated a second time.
-Make sure to keep it separate from the ships that have not been activated yet.

 When resolving a result with multiple Cylon activations, resolve them in left to right order.

 If there are not enough tokens to place ships on the board, the current player chooses which to place, and the rest are skipped due to [component limitations](#component-limitations). <span class="cylonfleet">When the Cylon Fleet board is present and a ship must be placed on the main board, first draw from the regular reserves if possible, then draw from the Cylon Fleet board starting in the lowest numbered space.
 This does not move other ships in the space area and does not increase the Pursuit track. </span>

+<p class="cylonfleet" markdown="1">Ships on the Cylon Fleet board do not move or launch other ships unless otherwise stated.
+For example, when resolving a "Launch Raiders" icon, do not launch raiders from basestars on the Cylon Fleet board.</p>

 When these icons appear on a Crisis card, do the following:

-- Activate raiders: [Each Cylon raider is activated once](#activating-a-raider), one space area at a time.
+- Activate raiders: [Each Cylon raider is activated once](#activating-a-raider).
+The current player chooses the order of space areas.
 If there are no raiders on the board, each basestar launches two new raiders.
 If there are no raiders and no basestars on the board, <span class="cylonfleet">place a ship on the Cylon Fleet board</span><span class="nocylonfleet">nothing happens</span>.
 - Launch raiders: Each basestar launches 3 raiders.
 If there are no basestars, <span class="cylonfleet">place a ship on the Cylon Fleet board</span><span class="nocylonfleet">nothing happens</span>.
 - Activate heavy raiders and Centurions: Follow [the procedure for activating heavy raiders and Centurions](#activating-heavy-raiders-and-centurions).
 If there are no basestars, centurions, or heavy raiders, <span class="cylonfleet">place a ship on the Cylon Fleet board</span><span class="nocylonfleet">nothing happens</span>.
 - Activate basestars: Each basestar [attacks Galactica](#combat-ship-attack-table).
 If there are no basestars, <span class="cylonfleet">place a ship on the Cylon Fleet board</span><span class="nocylonfleet">nothing happens</span>.